Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 		* <span class="equip-add"> (1) **Symbol of Faith** (1)</span>
 	* <span class="equip-add"> **Marisa**:</span>
 		* <span class="equip-add"> (1) **Mana Flower** (1)</span>
-* Once you reach the destination on second map, farm until wipe
+* Once you reach the destination on the map, farm until wipe
 <hr>

 * Back to Gensokyo, use these facilities: